iterative/dvc.org/content/docs/command-reference/repro.md

 - `-q`, `--quiet` - do not write anything to standard output.
 Exit with 0 if all stages are up to date or if all stages are successfully executed, otherwise exit with 1.
-The command defined in the stage is free to write output regardless of this flag.
+The commands defined in the stage are free to write output regardless of this flag.

 - `-v`, `--verbose` - displays detailed tracing information.